- Field work begins July 3 and will be completed by the end of January 2018.

 Repair work is being planned to reduce impacts to traffic.
 At the same time, we must keep the drawbridge operating so large ocean-going vessels can pass.

-One center traffic lane will remain open each way during the Rall wheel work in 2017.
+One center traffic lane will remain open each way during the Rall wheel work.
+The outside westbound lane is currently closed.
 At most times, both sidewalks will be open at full width.
 Streetcars and buses will be able to use the bridge.
 However, there will be brief times (on nights and weekends) where the bridge will be closed to all traffic.
 This will be when traffic control is set up and removed and when large pieces of equipment and parts are moved on the bridge.

 Some night work may be needed, mostly to set up a new work area.
 We will take a number of steps to be respectful of our neighbors:

 • All equipment will comply with US Environmental Protection Agency noise standards.